Osage casino amendment passes out of House committee

 The committee voted 10-4 in favor of the bill.

-It will now go a rules committee, and if passed, it will end up on the House perfection calendar.
+It will now go to rules committee, and if passed, it will end up on the House perfection calendar.